exceptionless/Exceptionless.JavaScript/README.md

 ## Getting Started (Development)

-The JavaScript client can be installed via [bower](http://bower.io/search/?q=exceptionless), [npm](https://www.npmjs.com/package/exceptionless) or cdn.
+The JavaScript client can be installed via [bower](http://bower.io/search/?q=exceptionless), [npm](https://www.npmjs.com/package/exceptionless) or CDN.
 If you need help, please contact us via in-app support or [open an issue](https://github.com/exceptionless/Exceptionless.JavaScript/issues/new).
 We’re always here to help if you have any questions!

 **This section is for development purposes only!
-If you are trying to use the Exceptionless JavaScript libraries, please get them from bower, npm or the cdn.**
+If you are trying to use the Exceptionless JavaScript libraries, please get them from bower, npm or the CDN.**

 1. You will need to clone this repo.
 2. Install [Node.js](https://nodejs.org). _We only use node for our build and test processes._